weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 Vector databases make it easier to work with high dimensional vectors.
 Consider search; Vector databases efficiently measure [semantic similarity](https://en.wikipedia.org/wiki/Semantic_similarity) between data objects.
 When you run a similarity search, a vector database like Weaviate uses a vectorized version of the query to find objects in the database that have vectors similar to the query vector.

 Vectors are like coordinates in a multi-dimensional space.
 A very simple vector might represent objects, *words* in this case, in a 2-dimensional space.
-If you use an algorithm that learned the relations of words or co-occurrence statistics between words from a corpus (like [GloVe](https://github.com/stanfordnlp/GloVe)), then single words can be given the coordinates (vectors or [vector embeddings](https://weaviate.io/blog/vector-embeddings-explained#what-exactly-are-vector-embeddings)) according to their similarity to other words.
-These algorithms are powered by Machine Learning and Natural Language Processing concepts.

 In the graph below, the words `Apple` and `Banana` are shown close to each other. `Newspaper` and `Magazine` are also close to each other, but they are far away from `Apple` and `Banana` in the same vector space.